What is billable weight?

 - Multiply the package length x width x height and divide by 139.

 - The result is the dimensional weight.

 A package is considered a "Large Package" when its length plus girth [(2 x width) + (2 x height)] combined exceeds 130 inches / 330 centimeters.
 Large Packages are subject to a minimum billable weight of 90 pounds.

 Keep your Dimensional Weight in Check!

 The easiest way to avoid dimensional weight adjustments and Large Package fees is to ship a corrugated cardboard box.
 Carriers use lasers to automatically measure packages in their network.
-If you prefer to ship your naked luggage or case, please remove or restrain all straps that could cause your luggage to appear larger than it really is.
+If you prefer to ship your luggage naked, please remove or restrain all straps and handles that could cause your luggage to appear larger than it really is.